ikkez/f3-cortex/readme.md

 ![Cortex m:m self-ref](https://yuml.me/9467f355)

-Usually, this is a bidirectional relation, meaning that you would get a direct linkage to your friends (`friends`), and another one to the inverse linkages (friends with me `friends_ref`).
+Usually, this is a bidirectional relation, meaning that you would get a direct linkage to your friends (`friends`), and another one to the inverse linkage (friends with me, `friends_ref`).
 As this is pretty inconvenient for further working and filtering on those, both fields are linked together internally and will always represent **all** relations, whether the relation was added from UserA or UserB.

 ```php